 Unfortunately, like many people, you are probably partly or extremely allergic to the materials in the earring fitting.
 Too awful and its probably driving you crazy that you can't wear the earrings you love.

-For you, I've listed below the potential offenders to help you understand why you have had difficulty wearing earrings and suggestions for what materials are suitable for sensitive ears.
+For you, I've listed below the potential offenders to help you understand why you have had difficulty wearing earrings and suggest what materials are suitable for sensitive ears.

 If you haven't been able to wear earrings comfortably, try my top star rated options.
 If you have already made a purchase you regret, read the quick fix tips that follow so you can still wear those earrings without irritation.

-Restrictions vary from country to country on the use of materials in jewellery that can irritate, like nickel for example, or even toxic substances for example, lead and cadmium.
+Restrictions vary from country to country on materials used in jewellery.
+Many can irritate, like nickel for example, or even toxic substances such as lead and cadmium can be alloyed with precious metals.

-These materials are added to enhance the properties of a base material, be it pure gold, rolled gold, sterling silver etcetera, for hardening, colour and or for malleability.
+These materials are added to the mix to enhance the properties of a base material, be it pure gold, rolled gold, sterling silver etc, for hardening, colour and or for malleability.

 Cross-reference the material against my list below and choose earrings you can be sure won't drive you crazy after five minutes of wearing them.
 I have also considered the price of these options when awarding my stars.
 My top picks rank first.